lubeskih/enigma-emulator/docs/EOFM.md

 As this ring rotated with its rotor, a notch machined into it would eventually align itself with the pawl, allowing it to engage with the ratchet, and advance the rotor on its left.

-The advancement of a rotor other than the left-hand one is called a turnover.
+The advancement of a rotor other than the left-hand one is called a _turnover_.

 ##### Ground-settings (Grundstellung):